xbeat/Machine-Learning/README.md

 Denoising Diffusion Probabilistic Models (DDPMs) are a class of generative models that have gained significant attention in recent years.
 They work by gradually adding noise to data and then learning to reverse this process.

+## Machine Learning Fundamentals Hinge Loss and Optimization

+Understanding Hinge Loss Implementation

+Hinge loss is a fundamental loss function used in Support Vector Machines and other classification tasks.
+It penalizes predictions based on their distance from the decision boundary, promoting better margin separation between classes.
+The mathematical formulation enforces a margin while allowing for soft classification boundaries.

 ## Introduction to Nonlinear Analysis with Python

 Introduction to Nonlinear Analysis